-This workgroup, as part of the Healthy Minds Fairfax Initiative, was charged to address the Children's Behavioral Health System of Care Blueprint strategies for increasing access and availability to behavioral health services for underserved populations.
-Of primary concern is the development and implementation of culturally competent strategies in partnership with the community.
+At the CPMT meeting on October 26, 2018, the Healthy Minds Fairfax Underserve Populations Workgroup presented their final report, Behavioral Health Strategies for the Underserved Populations.
+The work group was charged to address the Children's Behavioral Health System of Care Blueprint strategies for increasing access and availability to behavioral health services for underserved populations.
+Of primary concern was the development and implementation of culturally competent strategies in partnership with the community.